Quick Start

 Install the Toolchain for your Guest Language

-Scale Functions currently support using both Golang and Rust as the Guest Languages, but compiling them requires the appropriate toolchain to be installed on your machine.
+Scale Functions currently support using Golang, TypeScript/JavaScript, and Rust as the Guest Languages, but compiling them requires the appropriate toolchain to be installed on your machine.

 If you already have the toolchain for your Guest Language installed, you can skip this step.
 Otherwise, you can follow the guides for your Guest Language below to install the toolchain.